orgads/prebuild/README.md

 prebuild [options]

-  --target      -t  version     (version to build or install for) --runtime     -r  runtime     (Node runtime [node, napi, electron or node-webkit] to build or install for, default is node) --arch        -a  arch        (architecture to build or install for [default: process.arch]) --all                         (prebuild for all known abi versions) --upload      -u  [gh-token]  (upload prebuilds to github)
+  --target      -t  version     (version to build or install for) --runtime     -r  runtime     (Node runtime [node, napi or electron] to build or install for, default is node) --arch        -a  arch        (architecture to build or install for [default: process.arch]) --all                         (prebuild for all known abi versions) --upload      -u  [gh-token]  (upload prebuilds to github)